ImmutableWebApps/unpkg-immutable-example/README.md

     <br />
     <li><a href="https://github.com/ImmutableWebApps/unpkg-immutable-example/tree/master"><code>master</code></a> is
     configured to serve the GitHub Pages site.
 It only contains a single file <a href="https://github.com/ImmutableWebApps/unpkg-immutable-example/blob/master/404.html"><code>404.html</code></a>.
-    This single file is served for every request made to the GitHub Pages site.</li>
+    This single file is <a href="https://help.github.com/articles/creating-a-custom-404-page-for-your-github-pages-site/">served for every request</a> made to the GitHub Pages site.</li>
 </ul>
 <h3>Project Lifecycle</h3>
 <h4>Building</h4>
-<p>Developing this web application is the same as any other Angular project.
+<p>Developing this web application is the same as any other single-page app node project.
 Features are built and tested locally, commits and
     pull requests advance the state of the codebase.
 When a stable version of the app is ready to be deployed, the assets are rendered to the <code>/dist</code> folder using <code>npm run build</code> and new version of the project is published to npm using <code>npm publish</code>.
-The assets become available on <a href="https://unpkg.com/@immutablewebapps/unpkg-immutable-example@0.0.1/">UNPKG</a>.</p>
+The assets become available on <a href="https://unpkg.com/@immutablewebapps/unpkg-immutable-example/">UNPKG</a>.</p>
 <h4>Deploying</h4>
 <p>With the new version of the assets available on UNPKG, an <i>atomic</i> deployment can be triggered by
-    switching to the <code>master</code> branch and updating <code>404.html</code> with the new references to project assets via UNPKG and any related changes to environment variables.
-Once the commit is made, GitHub Pages deployment is triggered and the new version of the web application is available.</p>
+    switching to the <code>master</code> branch and updating <code>404.html</code> with the references to the new project assets and any changes to environment variables.
+Once the commit is is pushed to the GitHub repository, GitHub Pages deployment is triggered and the new version of the web application is available.</p>
 <h2><i>Deployments!</i></h2>
 <p>With our Immutable Web App hosted by npm/UNPKG and without any environment-specific configuration, deployments